 Click the “Add new website” button and a new window will appear.

-Just write your website’s domain and select the category (mainstream or adult content).
+Just write your website’s domain and select the category.
 Also, select the ad units you want to try with your site.

 You can also decide to remove some type of ads, including erotic ads or other categories as you can see on the right side of the screenshot above.
 You have full control of what is being shown and you can always change this later (except for the category).

 Once you have added a new website you’ll need to wait for approval and once that’s done, it will be time to implement your first ad.

 You will find your approved website in the list of sites in your Dashboard and now you can click the “Add code” button to get the script to implement the ad on your site.